homeyer/gocodebot/content/cards/mvp.md

 - [ ] Take that increment and create cards on your board to represent what your team needs to get done in the next Sprint to build that iteration.
 Think about what it will take to test your MVP - it's not just about building something, it's about building something you can use to learn from *as fast as possible*.

-This backlog of work can be used in your pitch too, to answer "What's next?"
+This backlog of work can be used in your pitch too.
+If you don't finish your entire backlog before it's time to be judged, this backlog defines what's next for your team: how are you going to use the winnings to continue building your business and solving the problem for your customer?

 ![MVP](https://pbs.twimg.com/media/BzUBDdhCEAAdmsp.jpg)